Nathan-Butler7/azure-network-protocols/README.md

 ![Screenshot 2025-05-02 161517](https://github.com/user-attachments/assets/b71ae5ea-cbf2-43b0-8f7d-69a8376dbcff)

-- All rescources in a subsciption are billed together so leave that as default.
+- All resources in a subscription are billed together so leave that as default.
 - Resource group name can be named to your desire.
 I will call mine "RG-NSGs-Lab".
 - When selecting a resource group region, it's recommended that you select a location close to where your control operations originate.